dxw/playbook/guides/managing.md

 ### Coordination

-We use the [#dxw-playbook](https://dxw.slack.com/archives/CK5HUK6SE) Slack channel to colaborate on the Playbook.
+We use the [#dxw-playbook](https://dxw.slack.com/archives/CK5HUK6SE) Slack channel to collaborate on the Playbook.

 ## Playbook style

-The Playbook should follow the [dxw Brand Toolkit](https://v-df7640e636dddb2c9710.brand.madebyfieldwork.com/).
+The Playbook should follow the dxw [Brand Toolkit](https://v-df7640e636dddb2c9710.brand.madebyfieldwork.com/) and use the dxw [Tone of voice](https://playbook.dxw.com/#/guides/tone-of-voice).

 ## Playbook structure